NathanKolbas/hf_transfer_dart/README.md

 Speed up file transfers with the Hub.

-This is based off the official hf_transfer: https://github.com/huggingface/hf_transfer but with bindings for Dart.
+This is based off the official [hf_transfer](https://github.com/huggingface/hf_transfer) but with bindings for Dart.

 This library uses the awesome [flutter_rust_bridge](https://pub.dev/packages/flutter_rust_bridge) to make the dart <-> rust bindings easier.